Manly to North Head loop

 Beach hop back to Manly

-You can follow the road here to get directly to Little Manly Beach or wander through the Point Reserve before making your way around to the beach.
+From here you can follow the road directly to Little Manly Beach, or wander through Point Reserve before making your way around to the beach.

 From Manly Cove it’s a short walk back to the ferry.